apache/fury/docs/protocols/java_object_graph_spec.md

 #### Unsigned int

 - size: 1~5 byte
-- Format: The first bit in every byte indicates whether to have the next byte.
+- Format: The most significant bit (MSB) in every byte indicates whether to have the next byte.
 If first bit is set i.e. `b & 0x80 == 0x80`, then the next byte should be read until the first bit of the next byte is unset.